yinwang0/rubysonar/README.md

-## PySonar2 - a deep static analyzer for Python
+## RubySonar - a deep static analyzer for Ruby

+(For the ease of development, RubySonar is recently separated from PySonar2's `ruby` branch and become its own repository.
+The code is still in development and can't yet be put into serious use.)

-PySonar2 is a static analyzer for Python, which does interprocedural analysis to infer types.
-To understand its properties, please refer to my blog posts:
+RubySonar is a static analyzer for Ruby, which does interprocedural analysis to infer types.
+RubySonar is modeled after PySonar2.
+To understand PySonar2's properties, please refer to my blog posts:

 - http://yinwang0.wordpress.com/2010/09/12/pysonar
 - http://yinwang0.wordpress.com/2013/06/21/pysonar-slides